kt10aan/haros/README.md

 ## Current Status

-HAROS is still being developed, as of August 2021.
+This version of HAROS works only for ROS1.
+It is no longer being developed.
-Help improve HAROS by participating in a short [user survey](https://docs.google.com/forms/d/e/1FAIpQLSdD0nC2tb_IBjvasoWDOR_LzplTYF4cGkI5ZQqJtgDAe8ZQsQ/viewform?usp=sf_link).
+A new version of this tool, aimed at ROS2, is being developed from the ground up in another repository.

 ## Installing